Jpaulsisson/svelte-portfolio-clone/README.md

   - I'm crazy proud of that carousel on the `/works` page
   - Catching on to a new framework so easily and quickly made me feel like maybe I understand this coding stuff more than I give myself credit for
   - The color scheme is good on the original and the clone while remaining unique to themselves
+  - It's fully responsive, which *used* to be a struggle for me.